 Outcome: When you appear on the cover of Sports Illustrated before playing a down, anything short of a Super Bowl ring or the Hall of Fame is considered disappointing.
 George did not come close to meeting those expectations.
 Over his career, he proved to be solid and performed well with a good supporting cast, something he did not have in Indianapolis.
-(I know you’re saying, “What about Eric Dickerson?”
-Well, he was suspended for insubordination in both the 1990 and ‘91 seasons and was already plagued with injuries that would shorten his career.)
+(I know you're saying, "What about Dickerson?"
+Well, he was suspended for insubordination in both the 1990 and '91 seasons and was already plagued with injuries that would shorten his career.)

 After four subpar seasons in Indianapolis, George was traded to — of all places — Atlanta.
 He ultimately played for 13 seasons on seven different teams.

-Simmons played just one season with the Colts and finished his career in the Canadian Football and Arena Football Leagues.
+Simmons played just one season with the Colts and finished his career in the Canadian and Arena Football Leagues.